Government backs journalism with $55m funding boost

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Announced at Allied Press in Dunedin, the contestable fund was intended to support community and investigative reporting, Mr Faafoi said.
+Announced at the Otago Daily Times building in Dunedin, the contestable fund was intended to support community and investigative reporting, Broadcasting and Media Minister Kris Faafoi said.

 Those forms of reporting had been in decline for a decade or more but were vital to keep New Zealanders informed and engaged.